 What is comprehensive care?

 Comprehensive care is teamwork at its best.
 It brings multiple disciplines under one roof to offer the best care, while decreasing costs, wait times and inconveniences for patients.
-Ali Baaj, MD, is a neurosurgeon at Banner - University Medicine Neurosurgery Clinic in Phoenix, AZ.
+Ali Baaj, MD, is a neurosurgeon with Banner Brain & Spine.
 He offered his firsthand experience to illustrate the value of comprehensive care.

 “This approach allows us to address the needs and concerns of patients before, during and after treatment,” said Dr. Baaj.
 “Although I am a surgeon, comprehensive care does not always include or lead to surgery.”
 In fact, with the help of a comprehensive care team, alternatives to surgery can sometimes be found.